 (3) The CEO may waive or reduce, in whole or in part, a fee payable under this regulation.

-[Regulation 18G inserted in Gazette 5 Dec 2013 p.
+[Regulation 18G inserted: Gazette 5 Dec 2013 p.
 5697.]

 18H.
 Appeals against decisions under this Division

 (1) A person aggrieved by any of the following decisions of the Minister may lodge with the Minister an appeal in writing setting out the grounds of the appeal —